 Interesting "sceneries" in some of Montreal streets is what Montreal Winter Photos 7 is all about.
 Different tastes, different styles and different preferences.
 That's what cities are all about.
 We each have our very own and very personal likes and dislikes.

 The Maisonneuve Park is located on one side of Sherbrooke Street near Pie IX boulevard and the Olympic Stadium is located on the other side of the Street.
-A Montreal Winter Photos 8 and what was then a very ordinary and very plesant walk no longer recommended.
+A Winter Gallery Photos 8 and what was then a very ordinary and very plesant walk no longer recommended.

 Montreal Winter Photos 9 with graffitis found and liked and photographed on Ontario Street East.
 Graffitis that could have already been replaced by other graffitis since graffiti artists tend to be prolific.
 To me, graffiti is art, not vandalism.